int13h/http_agent/README.md

    none||ANY||ANY||ANY||ANY||ANY||ANY||%%REGEXP%%^URL||1

-2) The events use a signature ID of 420042, event class "misc-activity" and protocol 150 (unused)
+2) The events use a signature ID of 420042, event class "misc-activity"

 3) Filtering needs work (features) payload for example